 I hope so!
 Being skeptical is healthy.
 Nobody wants to duped.
 It is good to discern between truth and error using facts and logic.
 The question is, are you equally skeptical of all viewpoints on a given subject (including the view that you hold to)?
 Do you critique and scrutinize other views holding them to a higher standard of proof, than your view?
 Could you be forming your beliefs on "old data" that may no longer be accurate or misleading data that has been challenged?
 Are you skeptical beyond a reasonable doubt?
 What are the possible repercussions, if you are wrong?
 As Chuck Missler would say, "The biggest barrier to learning the truth is the presumption that we already have it".
 If you put the same burden of proof on "macro-evolution" theory as you would for "intelligent design" theory and honestly compare them, you might be surprised at how many "miracles" are required for a reductionist, materialistic worldview to be possible.
 It is very difficult for people to change their worldview.
 Most people are not willing to consider any new information that challenges their established beliefs.
 They only look to people that they know will confirm their bias (echo chamber) instead of investigating themselves.
 This is a big problem in our society.

-Recent discoveries in science, history and archaeology (recent list) continue to reinforce the Biblical record.
+Recent discoveries in science, history and archaeology (video list) continue to reinforce the Biblical record.
 A quote that may (or may not) be attributed to Mark Twain seems to have some insight, "It is easier to fool the people, than to convince them they have been fooled".
-A lot of scientific progress has been made since Darwin proposed his macro-evolution theory but instead of getting closer to solving the problems they have compounded with a multitude of extreme complexities being discovered.
+A lot of scientific progress has been made since Darwin proposed his macro-evolution theory but instead of getting closer to solving the problems, they have compounded with a multitude of extreme complexities being discovered.
 We are still trying to comprehend all the mysteries of the nano molecular machines and complex DNA information that makes life possible.
 At every turn, life becomes even more complex.
-As reality sets in, "macro-evolution" may one day be viewed like "flat earth".
-It seemed to make sense at first, until advanced knowledge proved otherwise.
+As reality sets in, the odds that life came from non-life have become beyond absurd.